 1840s dresses had narrow sleeves and low waistlines.
 Bodices could be darted to fit or gathered in the front in a fan-front style.
 Bodices generally closed up the back with hooks and eyes.
 Necklines varied between high, open, and v-necks.
 Skirts were full.

 1850s dresses had wide sleeves around the cuffs, forming either a funnel or a pagoda shape.
-Waistlines rose on regular dresses.
+Waistlines rose closer to the natural waist.
 Bodices could be darted or gathered to fit.
 Some bodices, called basques, were made separately from the skirt and featured a small skirt that sat over the main skirt.
-Openings changed to the front of the bodice and usually closed with hooks and eyes.
-Necklines were usually high "jewel" necklines or could be an open vee.
-Skirts grew in fullness with the emergence of the cage crinoline in 1856.
+Closures changed to the front of the bodice and usually closed with hooks and eyes.
+Necklines changed throughout the decade, with high round necks, open boat necks, and vee necks being popular at various points.
+Skirts grew in fullness with the production of the cage crinoline starting in 1856.

 1860s dresses had wide sleeves that narrowed at the cuffs, usually in either a coat sleeve or bishop sleeve style.
 Waistlines were at the natural waist.
 Darted and gathered bodices were both popular.
 Necklines were usually high “jewel” style.
 Bodices closed up the center front, usually with hooks and eyes.
 Skirts remained full and towards the middle of the decade this fullness was pushing towards the back of the skirt.